-The annual Clancy Prize exhibition is open to all Sydney Catholic Schools’ secondary students.
+The annual Clancy Religious Art Prize and Exhibition is open to all of Sydney Catholic Schools’ secondary students.
 It is a celebration of our students’ creativity and spirituality, expressed through visual arts, inspired by Cardinal Edward Clancy.

 “Religion and art have been closely related from earliest times.
 Art has always been at the service of religion and religion at the service of art.

 At a time when our society seems to be losing its civilising values, religious art is a powerful force in the service of humanity.”